About Dr. Gary Epler

-Dr. Epler ran seven marathons including Boston, New York, and proposed to his wife, Joan at the start of the Paris Marathon; and for their first anniversary, they ran the original Greek marathon together.
+Dr. Epler ran several marathons including Boston, New York, and proposed to his wife, Joan at the start of the Paris Marathon; and for their first anniversary, they ran the original Greek marathon together.
 He delivered the 20th baby from a mother who named the baby after him.
 He’s been one of the Boston Celtics team doctors.
 He has taught medicine throughout the world and was fortunate enough to save a dying infant in South America from an overwhelming parasitic infection by using the sap from a fig tree.
 He saved a baby who choked on a donut during a little league baseball game that he was coaching.
+He is a radio and television personality.
+He is a Hollywood screenwriter and has written a medical thriller movie, medical drama TV show, and a lifestyle reality TV show.
 He is active in the community.
 He coached soccer, basketball, hockey, baseball, and club baseball at Boston College.
-In 2010, Dr. Epler founded Epler Health, Inc., a company that provides products and services to improve people's lives all over the world.
-He lives in the Boston area with his wife Joan and their two sons.
+He lives in the Boston area with his wife, Joan.